tscburak/StudentRegistration/README.md

 # StudentRegistration
-That's made for a scenario
+That's made for a scenario.

+PostgreSQL is used for database in this project.